crazymanish/fastlane-plugin-slack_bot/README.md

 ## Examples

-In the following example lets send a message to the default slack bot channel.
+Let’s post a message to the default slack bot channel.

 ```ruby
 # share on Slack
   post_to_slack(message: "App successfully released!")
 ```

-In the following example lets send a direct message to a slack user that unit tests CI has been failed.
+Let’s post a direct message to a slack user that unit tests CI has been failed.

 ```ruby
 # share on Slack